patched-codes/patched/README.md

 # patched
 The Patched codebase, to be released soon.
+If you wish to be notified of the release, reach out to us at opensource@patched.codes.